 In 2017, the Marvel comic book conglomerate took a wackadoodle turn that coughed up two of its most fluid, playful movies yet: the sprightly Spider-Man: Homecoming and the irreverent Thor: Ragnarok.
+Those films suggested how frisky space might be carved out within the crushing sameness of the superhero formula and the larger universe-building of Marvel’s mega-plotline.
 And they did it largely with humor.
 In that sense, Black Panther is something of a course correction.
 Burdened with establishing a superhero whose distinguishing characteristics are dignity and his royal duties to his people (whatever his problems, Hulk never had to send a balanced-budget bill to congress) and world-building an entire African civilization, Black Panther can’t spend much time on fripperies.
 This is serious superhero business.

 That gravity is the movie’s strength and weakness.
 Black Panther makes you believe in the mythical kingdom of Wakanda, and in its new ruler’s quasi-Shakespearian assumption of power.
 But it doesn’t have much room to breathe.
 The new ruler is T’Challa, played by Chadwick Boseman (whose excellent turn as James Brown fueled Get on Up).
 As the king, he inherits the powers of the Black Panther, as well as a spiffy indestructible cat-suit invented by his sister Shuri (scene-stealer Letitia Wright).
 Wakanda has kept itself isolated from the rest of the world, but is technologically advanced thanks to its miracle element, vibranium.
 The place is about to be discovered.